 - Book a future stay at a resort that charges a deposit at the time of booking.

 - It’s possible to earn the credit even if you’re not actually staying at a participating hotel.
-Some have reported success with asking at the front desk to open a house account so that they could charge meals or other services to their “room,” then use their credit card to pay off the house account.
+Some have reported success by asking at the front desk to open a house account so they can charge meals or other services to their “room,” then use their credit card to pay off the house account.

 What it covers: Get up to $10 back per calendar month for rideshare spend.
 Purchases with the following rideshare companies qualify for this rebate: